Mindanao State University

-Mindanao State University, commonly referred to as MSU Main, is a regional state, coeducational, research higher education institution in the city of Marawi, Philippines.
-Founded in 1961, it is the flagship and the largest campus of the Mindanao State University System.

-MSU Marawi Campus has distinctions as the Regional Science Training Center, the Regional Carabao Center, and one of the country's Center of Excellence in Teacher Education and Center of Development for Information Technology.
-The university has a mandate to integrate the Christians, Moros, and Lumads of Mindanao.
+Mindanao State University (MSU; Pamantasang Pampamahalaan ng Mindanao) is a state public university system in the Philippines, primarily serving the regions of Mindanao, Sulu, and Palawan (MINSUPALA).
+Established through Republic Act No. 1387, as amended by R.A.
+1893, it is the first state university in the island of Mindanao and the second state-sponsored institution in the country, following the University of the Philippines System.

+Mindanao State University was formally established on September 1, 1961 in Marawi City, the capital of Lanao del Sur, which was claimed to be the heart of Morolandia due to the city being the site of the reference point of all roads in Mindanao.

+The university was formally established with the first meeting of its Board of Regents in Marawi on August 19, 1961, that resulted into the election of the first president of the University in the person of Antonio Isidro, the then Vice President for Academic Affairs of the University of the Philippines System.

+The Mindanao State University System has 8 constituent universities and 3 constituent colleges: MSU-Marawi, which serves as the system's main campus and is also referred to as MSU-Main, MSU-Iligan Institute of Technology, MSU-General Santos, MSU-Tawi Tawi College of Technology and Oceanography, MSU-Naawan, MSU-Sulu, MSU-Buug, MSU-Lanao National College of Arts and Trades, MSU-Maigo College of Education, Science, and Technology, and MSU-Lanao del Norte Agricultural College.

 History

 Mindanao State University (MSU) was established on September 1, 1961, through RA 1387, as amended.
-It was the brainchild of the late Senator Domocao Alonto, as one of the government's responses to the so-called “Mindanao Problem”.
+It was the brainchild of the late Senator Domocao Alonto, as one of the government's responses to the so-called "Mindanao Problem".

 The original mission of the university was anchored on instruction, research, and extension.
 The 1954 Congressional Committee conceptualized it as a social laboratory for national integration.

-The main campus in Marawi City which started with 282 students and 12 faculty members in its pioneering classes in 1962, has now grown to a multi-campus supra-regional university system, serving over 69,000 students in all levels with nearly 3,100 faculty members.
+The main campus in Marawi, which started with 282 students and 12 faculty members in its pioneering classes in 1962, has now grown to a multi-campus supra-regional university system, serving over 69,000 students in all levels with nearly 3,100 faculty members.

 It is the only university directly charged by the government to advance the cause of national unity and actively pursue integration through education.

 Today, MSU has units in areas which cut across the Mindanao regions.
-From a one campus university in Marawi City, MSU has grown to a multi-campus university of eight autonomous campuses: MSU-Main in Marawi City, MSU-IIT in Iligan City, MSU-TCTO in Tawi-Tawi, MSU-Naawan in Misamis Oriental, MSU-Maguindanao, MSU-General Santos, MSU-Sulu in Jolo, and MSU Buug in Zamboanga Sibugay.
+From a one campus university in Marawi, MSU has grown to a multi-campus system of eight autonomous universities: MSU-Main in Marawi, MSU-IIT in Iligan, MSU-TCTO in Tawi-Tawi, MSU-Naawan in Misamis Oriental, MSU-Maguindanao in Datu Odin Sinsuat, MSU-General Santos, MSU-Sulu in Jolo, and MSU-Buug in Zamboanga Sibugay.

 The mandates of the university are: